jsnthung/Entailment-Visualization/README.md

 git clone https://github.com/jsnthung/Entailment-Visualization.git
 ```
 ## How Does It Work?
-Run the provided HTML file in any modern web browser to start the visualization tool.
+Run the provided step_by_step HTML file in any modern web browser to start the visualization tool.
 Follow the pop-up instructions for step-by-step guidance on navigating the interface and observing the entailment process in action.